Entrepreneur’s Reading List

 Traction: Get a Grip on Your Business – Gino Wickman

 An engaging read that outlines a comprehensive system known as EOS – the Entrepreneur’s Operating System.
 This book identifies the six key areas of your business that must be improved, and lays out a process for everything from establishing clear goals to running effective meetings.
-I believe in this book so much that I became an EOS Implementor, and I regularly lead teams through this process.

 Simple Numbers, Straight Talk, Big Profits!: 4 Keys to Unlock Your Business Potential – Greg Crabtree